openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A class can define a getter, a setter, or both with the same name.
 If both a getter and a setter with a particular name are defined, then both must have the same accessor modifiers.
-Otherwise, a compile-time error occurs.
+Otherwise, a :index:`compile-time error` occurs.

 Accessors can be implemented by using a private field to store its value (as in the example above).